grf-labs/policytree/README.md

 ### Installation

-From CRAN:
+The latest release of the package can be installed through CRAN:

 ```R
 install.packages("policytree")
 ```

-Install the latest development version from source:
+To install the latest development version from source:

 ```
 git clone https://github.com/grf-labs/policytree.git